Help us fight housing discrimination by becoming a fair housing tester. Testing is similar to “secret shopper” programs used in the retail industry.

 If you would like to join the testing team and begin making a difference in your community, apply to be a tester Click Here.

 Each tester must complete classroom training and a practice test before being given a real assignment.
-Testers are compensated per test, $50 for the initial training and practice test and $40 for each rental test, mileage to and from the test site is also reimbursed.
+Testers are compensated per test and are also reimbursed for mileage to and from the test site.

 Training will be scheduled at a location near you and tests can generally be arranged to fit into your schedule.